Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 2916 questions found out of 4342 clips
+* 2988 questions found out of 4443 clips
-* 2826 non-trolling & on-topic questions found out of 2916 total questions
+* 2897 non-trolling & on-topic questions found out of 2988 total questions
-* 343 questions found with no other references
+* 339 questions found with no other references
 ## grouped by date
+* 2021-04-27: 7 of 71 questions found with no other references
 * 2021-04-20: 7 of 87 questions found with no other references
 * 2021-04-13: 0 of 13 questions found with no other references
 * 2021-04-06: 3 of 35 questions found with no other references
-* 2021-03-30: 6 of 87 questions found with no other references
+* 2021-03-30: 5 of 87 questions found with no other references
 * 2021-03-23: 11 of 107 questions found with no other references
 * 2021-03-17: 9 of 22 questions found with no other references
 * 2021-03-16: 0 of 33 questions found with no other references